cyclus/cyclus.github.com/source/cep/cep18.rst

      /// @return the set of requests in the portfolio std::set<Request> requests;

+     /// @return the set of constraints over the requests based on request
+     /// capacity
+     std::set<CapacityConstraint> cap_constraints;

-     /// @return the set of constraints over the requests std::set<RequestConstraint> constraints;
+     /// @return the set of constraints over the requests based on request
+     /// exclusivity
+     std::set<ExclusiveConstraint> excl_constraints;
    };

 ResponsePortfolio